Web Player API

 Returns the ID of the currently active composition.

-const compId = app.getActiveComp();
+const compId = player.getActiveComp();

 getInConnection(layerId:string, attrId:string) → string